 It is easy my friends.

-I do not even have a second chinchilla yet but I do plan to purchase an ebony chinchilla very soon.
+Don’t be the cause of the loneliness.
+If you don’t have a second chinchilla, you are not alone.
+I do not even have a second chinchilla yet, but I do plan to purchase an ebony chinchilla very soon.

 If your chinchilla had a cage mate or companion for a long time and lost their soul-mate, then you need to ensure you are either replacing that social interaction as time goes on and monitoring how your surviving chinchilla is handling it.